Lactaldehyde dehydrogenase

-The 3 substrates of this enzyme are (S)-lactaldehyde, NAD^{+}, and H_{2}O, whereas its 3 products are (S)-lactate, NADH, and H^{+}.
+The three substrates of this enzyme are (S)-lactaldehyde, oxidised nicotinamide adenine dinucleotide (NAD^{+}), and water.
+Its products are (S)-lactic acid, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is (S)-lactaldehyde:NAD+ oxidoreductase.
 Other names in common use include L-lactaldehyde:NAD+ oxidoreductase, and nicotinamide adenine dinucleotide (NAD+)-linked dehydrogenase.
 This enzyme participates in pyruvate metabolism.